Naming Lake Fred

 1972 Map of the Campus.
 See cabins 1-4 on the north shore.
 The courts were not completed until fall 1972.
 Note the nameless lake, typical of maps from this period.

 Although ocean tides rise and fall a scant ten miles from New Jersey’s Stockton University, the mighty Atlantic is not the most celebrated or consequential body of water on campus.
-That honor, without question, falls to Lake Fred, the one-time South Jersey cedar bog and stream, dammed in the early nineteenth century to provide waterpower for a long-gone sawmill and later worked as a productive cranberry bog.
+That honor, without question, falls to Lake Fred, the one-time South Jersey cedar bog and stream, dammed in the late eighteenth century to provide waterpower for a long-gone sawmill and later worked as a productive cranberry bog.
 Lake Fred, actually a series of linked ponds about a half-mile long and a quarter mile wide, is the environmental centerpiece of Stockton, the original “quad” around which the campus was built.
 Since the opening of the University in 1971, classes have been held on the south shore of the lake.1 Student activities, many if not all, have been held on the north shore.

 The Lingelbach map.
 The campus pre-Stockton, as described to Mark J. Fletcher by John J. Lingelbach.